coltonbooth/CoreChainDB/docs/root/source/query.rst

 Security Considerations
 -----------------------

-In BigchainDB version 1.3.0 and earlier, there was one logical MongoDB database, so exposing that database to external users was very risky, and was not recommended.
+In corechaindb version 1.3.0 and earlier, there was one logical MongoDB database, so exposing that database to external users was very risky, and was not recommended.
 "Drop database" would delete that one shared MongoDB database.

-In BigchainDB version 2.0.0 and later, each node has its own isolated local MongoDB database.
+In corechaindb version 2.0.0 and later, each node has its own isolated local MongoDB database.
 Inter-node communications are done using Tendermint protocols, not MongoDB protocols, as illustrated in Figure 1 below.
 If a node's local MongoDB database gets compromised, none of the other MongoDB databases (in the other nodes) will be affected.

 .. figure:: _static/schemaDB.png
-   :alt: Diagram of a four-node BigchainDB 2.0 network
+   :alt: Diagram of a four-node corechaindb 2.0 network
    :align: center

-   Figure 1: A Four-Node BigchainDB 2.0 Network
+   Figure 1: A Four-Node corechaindb 2.0 Network

 .. raw:: html